openvinotoolkit/model_server/README.md

  case of ALL provided models initiations fail, server has nothing to serve and will stop.

-If provided model version cannot be loaded it can mean that:
+If detected model version cannot be loaded it can mean that:
 - there is a problem with accessing model files (i. e. due to network issues for remote storage)
 - model files are malformed and inference engine could not get created